inbo/n2khab/README.md

 ## Installing and using the _n2khab_ package

-To install the current package version from the `master` branch (latest stable release), run:
+To install the current package version from the `main` branch (latest stable release), run:

 ```r
 install.packages("n2khab", repos = c(inbo = "https://inbo.r-universe.dev",